 Welcome to our collection of Rare Computers & Documents

-We are attempting to provide original research using primary source materials whenever possible.
-Aside from the EarlyComputer's collection, we are also making use of the Smithsonian, the National Archives, numerous other collections and personal interviews with individuals who were involved in bringing about the personal computer revolution.
+The EarlyComputers website is attempting to provide you with original research using primary source materials whenever possible.
+Aside from making use of the rare computers in the EarlyComputer's collection, we are also making use of the Smithsonian, the National Archives, numerous other collections (such as Bruce Damer's DigiBarn collection) and personal interviews with individuals who were involved in bringing about the personal computer revolution.

 There are many definitions of what an "early" computer really is.
 Some say a computer made more than 20 years ago is historical, others argue for 25 years or even 30 years.
 We choose to define early computers as those made before IBM entered the personal computer market in 19811.
 Therefore, our collection is generally limited to items manufactured or printed ON or BEFORE 1981.

 For a more detailed definition of what makes a vintage computer, see our article entitled, "What was the first personal computer?".
 [Coming Soon]

 As we develop the earlycomputers.com website, we hope to give you the opportunity to participate directly online.... the chance to add your stories, your research and your experience to ours.
 In the meantime, if you are interested in participating, please contact us at firstname.lastname@example.org.

 OTHER COMPUTERS (LUGGABLES 1982-1986)